shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-creative-best-practices.md

 ## Is your creative VPAID?

-Xandr will only match VPAID creatives to
-VPAID-enabled placements, limiting reach.
+Microsoft Advertising will only match VPAID creatives to VPAID-enabled placements, limiting reach.

 ## Are you using both VAST and in-banner creatives in the same line item or campaign?